CHIRON: Accelerating Node Synchronization without Security Trade-offs in Distributed Ledgers: Blockchain Workloads

-With the help of the access distribution we then sample the transactions from the respective workloads to generate the benchmarks.
-E.g., If in the workload 10\% of transactions access the same resource and the remaining 90\% of transactions access independent resources (only one occurrence within 1000 blocks), the benchmark will reflect this distribution.
+With the help of the access distribution, we sample transactions from the respective workloads to generate the microbenchmarks.
+For example, if 10\% of transactions in the workload access the same resource and the remaining 90\% access independent resources, the microbenchmark reflects this distribution.
+Given the 10\% example, the probability of having two transactions access the same resource back-to-back in the block is 1\%.
+Note that, given our workload analysis, which shows that independent users regularly access the same resource, we find that this correctly reflects the average distribution even from a fine-grained perspective.

+For each workload, we constructed probability distributions in the shape of $[1,1,1,1,10,100]$, where each entry corresponds to a specific resource, and the value indicates the weight of that resource being accessed.
+To generate the workload, resources are selected iteratively based on their weighted probabilities within the distribution\footnote{\url{https://anonymous.4open.science/r/chain-execution-benchmark-1BFB}. }.

-Finally, this shows that except for the peer-to-peer workload, all workloads are highly contended, validating our initial claim.
-Due to these dependencies, naively executing smart contracts in parallel will lead to high abort rates. \sys leverages this and uses dependency hints to guide the parallel execution at stragglers and full nodes.
+In summary, our workload analysis confirms that except for the peer-to-peer workload, all workloads are highly contended, validating our initial claim.
+Due to this, naively executing smart contracts in parallel will lead to high abort rates.
+This leaves an opening for \sys to leverage hints to speed up stragglers.
 In the remainder of this paper, we discuss the design of \sys that allows maximizing parallelism in this context.